Connecting with Code

 Advanced / Experienced / Older Camp

 This camp is targeted at kids with prior programming experience that are looking to move beyond Scratch (potentially you've used Scratch for years and you are ready for the next big step in your coding).
-The material is designed to be welcoming for a 5th-10th grade audience, but anyone with prior coding experience is encouraged to join.
-Again there is a free online version that you can sign up for and do yourself, or there is a paid face-to-face camp.
-In both versions we will be teaching students to do text based programming (not Scratch blocks) using Python.
-We will use a library called Python Play which is a great intro to Python graphics library.
-Warning: You will type A LOT, so be comfortable with typing. :)
+The material is designed to be welcoming for a 5th-8th grade audience, but anyone with some prior coding experience is encouraged to join.
+Again there is a free online version do yourself, or there is a paid face-to-face camp.
+In both versions we will be teaching students the same material.

 Click the button above, then select Summer Program, then choose Connecting with Code,...
 View category to find the registration form.